By: Team F11-1 Since: March 2020 Licence: MIT

 Alternative 2: Informs the user that there is already an existing

-item, and direct him to use another commandedit
+Fooditem, and direct him to use another commandeditto edit the existingFoodinstead.-

 Pros: